MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-ingest-pipeline.md

 ## Clean up resources

-In this exercise, you've learned how to work with delta tables in Microsoft Fabric.
+In this exercise, you've learned how to implement a pipeline in Microsoft Fabric.

 If you've finished exploring your lakehouse, you can delete the workspace you created for this exercise.